Arkansas radio icon Bob Robbins dies at 78

-Renowned country radio disc jockey Bob Robbins, best known for his 34-year tenure on KSSN 96 FM, died Saturday, according to a news release from the radio station where he continued to work at age 78.
+Renowned country radio DJ Bob Robbins, best known for his 34-year tenure on KSSN 96 FM, died Saturday, according to a news release from the radio station where he continued to work at age 78.

 Robbins, born Robert Spears, has been a daily presence on Arkansas radio since 1967, when he began work at KAAY in Little Rock, earning the name most knew him by after he took over for an employee named Rob Robbins who died in an accident, according to Encyclopedia of Arkansas.